adam-sse/geneseer/README.md

     * `SETUP_TEST` will only parse, compile, and evaluate (run tests) on the projects, to check if everything is set up properly.
     * `ONLY_DELETE` will go through each suspicious statement one by one and try to delete it individually.
-* `--threads`: How many instances of genseer to run in parallel.
-Default is 1.
+    * `PURE_LLM` will just query an LLM once to try to fix the bug.
 * `--config`: A path to the configuration file to use.
 See below.
-This is passed to each geneseer execution.

-After the command line arguments, you can specify on which defects4j bugs geneseer should be run.
-Specify nothing to run on all bugs in all projects.
-Specify `<project name>/*` (be careful that your shell doesn't expand the `*` here!) to run on all bugs of the given project (e.g. `Closure/*`).
-Specify `<project name>/<bug number>` to run on a single bug (e.g.
+After the command line arguments, you must specify on which Defects4j bug geneseer should be run.
+This is in the format `<project name>/<bug number>` (e.g. `Closure/1`).
-`Closure/1`).
-The latter two can be given multiple times, in which case geneseer is run on all of the specified bugs.

-For example, an execution of the orchestrator may look like this:
+For example, an execution of the Defects4j runner may look like this:

 ```
-java -Djava.util.logging.config.file=logging.properties -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.orchestrator.Orchestrator --jvm java --geneseer-jar geneseer-jar-with-dependencies.jar --defects4j ../defects4j --config geneseer.properties --threads 8
+java -Djava.util.logging.config.file=logging.properties -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.defects4j.Defects4jRunner --defects4j ../defects4j --config geneseer.properties Cli/11
 ```

-Note that defects4j typically requires a specific Java version on the path (for defects4j 2.0.0, this is Java 1.8).
-Due to this, make sure that the `PATH` environment variable is set up in a way that the proper version of JDK is used. geneseer (and the orchestrator) itself requires a JRE of version 17 or later, which of course conflicts with the environment requirements of defects4j.
-Thus you may need to specify the full path to the JRE 17 `java` executable when launching the orchestrator and also pass it via the `--jvm` argument (e.g. on Ubuntu, this is `/usr/lib/jvm/java-1.17.0-openjdk-amd64/bin/java`).
+Note that Defects4j typically requires a specific Java version on the path (for Defects4j 2.0.0, this is Java 1.8).
+Due to this, make sure that the `PATH` environment variable is set up in a way that the proper version of JDK is used. geneseer itself requires a JRE of version 17 or later, which of course conflicts with the environment requirements of Defects4j.
+Thus you may need to specify the full path to the JRE 17 `java` executable when launching the Defects4j runner (e.g. on Ubuntu, this is `/usr/lib/jvm/java-1.17.0-openjdk-amd64/bin/java`).

 ### Configuration file